Bluehost vs. iPage – Prices, Features, Performance, and More Compared

 Bluehost actually offers two types of WordPress hosting packages – managed and unmanaged.
 The unmanaged plans are very similar to Bluehost’s shared variants and even cost the same.
 So what’s the difference?
 Well, there are only three tiers to choose from here and each package includes $200 worth of marketing credit.
 In addition, these plans come with a WordPress staging environment, automatic WordPress installation, and automatic WordPress updates, among other things.

-As far as the managed version is concerned, this type of WordPress hosting comes with many advanced features that will make your life a lot easier.
+As far as managed WordPress hosting is concerned, this specialized type of hosting comes with many advanced features that will make your life a lot easier.
 Some of the highlights include daily scheduled backups, malware detection and removal, domain privacy, SEO tools, ads integration, marketing center, unlimited video compression, expert support, and more.
 You can also expect to benefit from unlimited web storage, no traffic limits, spam protection, and support for an unlimited number of domains and subdomains.

 iPage only offers two WordPress packages, which are priced at $3.75 and $6.95 per month, respectively.
 Both of these plans include a free 1-year domain registration, unlimited storage and bandwidth, a customized control panel, and a handful of pre-installed themes and plugins.
 The more expensive tier also features SiteLock professional security, an automatic malware removal tool, and WordPress expert support.